Novecento99/AlbinoAir/README.md

 Upload it to your microcontroller and connect it to your Ikea Vindistrka

-If you can read the data on the serial monitor (beware to set the correct baudrate), you are ready to upload in cloud
+If you can read the data on the serial monitor (beware to set the correct baudrate), you are ready to upload data to the cloud!

 ### step 4: upload data to the cloud
 First of all, it is necessary to create a channel on ThingSpeak.com to which the data can be uploaded.